 Should I Become a Teacher in Georgia?

-Teachers instruct students through the use and adaptation of various methods, including discussions, lectures and demonstrations.
-These professionals can choose to teach in elementary, middle or high schools.
-Teaching can be a tiring and demanding profession, but many teachers find it rewarding, due to seeing students succeed.
+Teachers instruct students through the use and adaptation of various methods, including discussions, lectures, and demonstrations.
+These professionals can choose to teach in elementary, middle, or high schools.
+Teaching can be a tiring and demanding profession, but many teachers find it rewarding when their students succeed.
 Teachers often get the summer months off, since their work schedules follow the school calendar.